Wendy Ealey Bio

 Wonderful Parade’ and Bruce Watson’s ‘Balance’ album.

-2009 Cygnet Folk Festival, Tamar Valley Folk
+Festival, Tamar Valley Folk Festival.
+Performing

-Festival.
-Performing and MCing the Sunday Sounds
+and MCing the Sunday Sounds at the Royal Talbot

-Music Festival.
+fundraising event.
+Basin Music Festival.
 Recorded ‘Mudcake’ album

 with Unsung.
 Brief tour of United Kingdom and